-- The investment strategy is set with consideration to the overall market Risk Appetite. - Market risk is managed against this appetite through regular monitoring: including the drivers of investment return and value at risk measures, counterparty exposures, asset liability management and interest rate sensitivities of our assets and liabilities. - Asset/liability management is a key area of focus within the investment strategy, with regular monitoring and actions taken against the Risk Appetites set. - The Group manages the level of investment counterparty credit risk it accepts by placing limits on its exposure to a single counterparty or group of counterparties, and on geographical concentration, segments and sectors.
-Investment manager mandates limit Concentration Risk, ensuring diversification in such a way as to avoid excessive accumulation of risk in the portfolio. - The investment strategy does not expose it to material currency risk or the risks arising from active trading of derivatives. - The Group policy concerning Market risk aligns and ensures compliance with Solvency II 'Prudent Person Principle' requirements.
+- The investment strategy is set with consideration to the overall market Risk Appetite. - Market risk is managed against this appetite through regular monitoring: including the drivers of investment return and value at risk measures, counterparty exposures, asset liability management and interest rate sensitivities of our assets and liabilities. - The Group manages the level of investment counterparty credit risk it accepts by placing limits on its exposure to a single counterparty or group of counterparties, and on geographical concentration, segments and sectors.
+Investment manager mandates limit Concentration Risk, ensuring diversification in such a way as to avoid excessive accumulation of risk in the portfolio. - The investment strategy does not materially expose the Group to currency risk or the risks arising from active trading of derivatives. - The Group policy concerning Market risk aligns and ensures compliance with Solvency II 'Prudent Person Principle' requirements.